danielrd6/ifscube/docs/ifscube_manual.rst

 component in the upper left.

 .. figure:: figs/scrutinizer.png
-   :alt: Example of the interface of the fit\_scrutinizer program, showing the velocity image, and the spectrum in the spaxel (3, 5).

-   Example of the interface of the fit\_scrutinizer program, showing the velocity image, and the spectrum in the spaxel (3, 5).
+    Example of the interface of the fit_scrutinizer program, showing the velocity image, and the spectrum in the spaxel (3, 5).

 At this point only the image is visible, but no spectral plot will be produced until you click on either “Follow mouse” or “Plot on click”.